MaVeN-13TTN/Food_Quest/README.md

 # 🍽️ FoodQuest: Your Culinary Companion

-FoodQuest is your ultimate culinary companion, designed to revolutionize the way you discover, share, and savor recipes.
-Whether you're a seasoned chef or a kitchen novice, FoodQuest simplifies your cooking journey by allowing you to search, filter, and save recipes tailored to your taste and dietary needs.
-Embark on a delicious adventure and let FoodQuest guide you to your next favorite dish!
+FoodQuest is a modern and user-friendly web application that allows users to explore and discover recipes, search for food-related videos, and manage their favorite and bookmarked recipes.
+Built using React, Django, and the Spoonacular API, FoodQuest provides an immersive and interactive experience for food enthusiasts.

 ## ✨ Key Features

-- 🔍 **Smart Recipe Search**: Find recipes effortlessly using ingredients, keywords, or categories.
+- 🔍 **Recipe Search and Exploration**: Find recipes effortlessly using keywords, ingredients, cuisine types, or dietary restrictions.
-- 🌿 **Personalized Filtering**: Tailor results to your dietary needs and preferences (vegan, gluten-free, keto, etc.).
+- 📝 **Recipe Details**: Access detailed recipe information, including ingredients list, step-by-step instructions, preparation and cooking times, nutritional information, and high-resolution images.
+- 🎲 **Random Recipe Generator**: Generate and explore random recipes for culinary inspiration and variety.
+- ⭐ **Favorites and Bookmarks**: Save your favorite recipes or bookmark them for future reference in your personalized collections.
+- 😂 **Food Jokes and Trivia**: Enjoy random food-related jokes and trivia facts for a fun and engaging experience.
+- 🥗 **Dietary Preferences and Filters**: Set your dietary preferences and apply filters to the recipe search and display based on your needs.
+- 📱 **Responsive Design**: Seamlessly access FoodQuest across different devices and screen sizes with our responsive design.
-- 🔐 **Secure User Profiles**: Register and login securely to access personalized features.
+- 🔐 **User Authentication**: Register and login securely to access personalized features and save your preferences.
-- 📝 **Recipe Contribution**: Share your culinary creations with the vibrant FoodQuest community.
-- ❤️ **Favorite Collections**: Curate your own digital cookbook with saved recipes.
-- ⭐ **Community Feedback**: Rate and review recipes to help others discover new favorites.
-- 📱 **Cook Anywhere**: Enjoy a seamless experience with our responsive design optimized for any device.
-- 🔄 **Automatic Updates**: Stay up-to-date with the latest recipes and features through automatic updates.

 ## 🛠️ Tech Stack

-- **Frontend**: React, Tailwind CSS
+- **Frontend**:
+  - React: JavaScript library for building user interfaces
+  - TailwindCSS: Utility-first CSS framework for rapid UI development
+- **Backend**:
+  - Django: Python web framework for building web applications
-- **Backend**: Django, Django REST Framework, PostgreSQL
+  - Django REST Framework: Toolkit for building Web APIs with Django
+  - PostgreSQL: Powerful open-source relational database system
+- **External API**:
+  - Spoonacular API: Comprehensive food and recipe API for accessing recipe data, food images, and more
-- **Security**: Django Allauth
+- **Security**:
+  - Django REST Framework SimpleJWT: Library for JSON Web Token authentication in Django
-- **Data Flow**: Axios
+- **Data Flow**:
-- **Deployment**: AWS (Backend and Frontend)
+  - Axios: Promise-based HTTP client for making API requests
-- **Testing**: Jest, Pytest
+- **Testing**:
+  - Jest: JavaScript testing framework for unit and integration tests
+  - Django's built-in testing framework: Testing tools for backend functionality

 ## 🚀 Quick Start